nanobox-io/nanobox-guides/articles/javascript/ember/from-scratch.md

 # install ember so we can use it to generate our application
 npm install -g ember-cli

-# generate a new ember application; due to a limitation in
-# ember we'll have to generate the app in another folder and
-# move afterwards

 # cd into the /tmp dir to create an app
 cd /tmp